processmining-in-logistics/psm/docs/segment_import.md

-# Transforming a Dataset of Segments for Performance Spectrum Analysis
+# Importing a Segment Dataset

-Data for converting into a Performance Spectrum can be repreented as segments.
-That is useful when building a Performance Spectrum form an event log cannot produce a desirable view on data.
+Event data can be imported as segments.
+That is useful when an event log is unavailable, or a custom classifier is used.
 Prepare your segment data as follows.

 ## Segment files

-1. For each segment `A:B` create file `log.xes.A!B.seg`
+1. For each segment `A:B`, create file `log.xes.A!B.seg` (note, the prefix `log.xes` is mandatory).
-1. Store each occurence of the segment in this file as following line: `CaseID,unix_timestamp_UTC_ms,segment_name,duration_ms,class`, for example, `N61579,07-02-2005 00:00:00.000,Add penalty:Appeal to Judge,432000000,1`.
+1. Store each occurrence of a segment as the following line: `caseID,startTime,ignored,durationMs,class`, for example, `N61579,07-02-2005 00:00:00.000,,432000000,1`.
 If you do not provide classes for segments, provide `-1` as a class value.
+Column `ignored` is ignored and can be empty, for example:
+`caseID,startTime,ignored,durationMs,class`
+`travel permit 4584,01-01-2018 00:00:00.000,,432000000,0`
+`travel permit 4585,02-01-2018 00:00:00.000,,533000000,1`
+`travel permit 4586,03-01-2018 00:00:00.000,,634000000,2`
-1. Create a textual (ini) `.segdir` file in your segment directory and provide a description of the segment dataset.
+1. Create a textual `anyname.segdir` file in your segment directory and describe the segment dataset format.
 This file must include the following fields (see [example](segment_dataset.segdir)):

 | Field |Sample value | Comment |
 |:------------- |:-------------|:-----|